 Any grievance and/or recruitment files related to the transferring employee also should not be transferred with the personnel file.
 Those files should continue to be retained in the former department.

-Performance review documentation is available in various locations.
-For most employee groups, it is filed in the personnel file (either paper or electronic).
+Performance review documentation is filed in the personnel file (either paper or electronic).